cyb3rpsych0s1s/4ddicted/pages/patterns/listeners.md

-# Stats listeners
+# Listeners

+A listener, as its name suggests, allows to listen for changes.

+There's different kinds of listeners, for example a `ScriptStatsListener` allows to listen for changes on stats, namely `BaseStats` in the code.
+The game contains numerous stats, let's look at an example.

-Detoxifier (a.k.a `ToxinCleanser`) grants:
+[Detoxifier](https://cyberpunk.fandom.com/wiki/Detoxifier) (a.k.a `ToxinCleanser`) grants the following stats:

-`gamedataStatType.PoisonImmunity`
+- `gamedataStatType.PoisonImmunity`
-`gamedataStatType.HasPoisonImmunity`
+- `gamedataStatType.HasPoisonImmunity`

+Note: `gamedataStatType` is used in TweakDB with `BaseStats`, this can be observed in `RPGManager` in the sources.

-example from the sources for `gamedataStatType.AutoReveal`:
+Another example from the sources with `gamedataStatType.AutoReveal`:

 ```swift
 public class AutoRevealStatListener extends ScriptStatsListener {